Rangers vs. Mariners Player Props Betting Odds

 Semien Stats

-- Semien has recorded 38 hits with nine doubles, five home runs and 20 walks.
-He has driven in 28 runs with four stolen bases.
+- Semien has 40 hits with nine doubles, five home runs, 20 walks and 28 RBI.
+He's also stolen five bases.

-- Semien will look for his sixth straight game with a hit in this matchup.
-In his last five games he is hitting .381 with three doubles, six walks and five RBI.
+- Semien will look for his seventh straight game with a hit in this matchup.
+During his last 10 outings he is batting .325 with five doubles, eight walks and six RBI.

 Semien Recent Games